KarolineKlan/mlops_nlp/reports/README.md

 >
 > Answer:

---- <span style="color: red;"> We used a sort of "homemade" DVC.
+--- We used a sort of "homemade" DVC.
 We trained on subsets of the dataset and kept track on which data was being used by tracking the size and seed used to extract the subset.
 Our data pipeline included preprocessing the data and saving these embeddings along with a data_config.yaml file tracking the size and seed.
 This way we can skip preprocessing every time if the consequtive trainings use the same data set.
-If we did not do this, there would be no way to reproduce a training and the results of the project would be unreliable. </span> ---
+If we did not do this, there would be no way to reproduce a training and the results of the project would be unreliable.
+Additionally the embedded data is pushed to a cloud bucket for easier acess from the other cloud services.
+As a part of this process the classic DVC package was initialized, but it was not used henceforth.---

 ### Question 11